Skeheenarinky: Amenities

 Skeheenarinky National School was built in 1858 and celebrated its 150th anniversary in November 2008, a book chronicling its history was produced to mark the occasion.
 The building itself is notable for its cut limestone construction.
 Nearby Galty Cottage (c.1858) was built as a home for the teacher.
 It is known as 'Morrisseys' in recognition of a Mrs. Morrissey who taught at the school and lived there for fifty years.
-The school's primary catchment area comprises the Coolagaranroe electoral division, this recorded a population of 565 at the 2016 national census.
+The school's primary catchment area comprises the Coolagaranroe electoral division, which recorded a population of 622 at the 2022 census.

-Skeheenarinky GAA is the local Gaelic Athletic Association club.
+Skeheenarinky GAA, the local Gaelic Athletic Association (GAA) club, won the Tipperary Junior A Hurling Championship in 2021.